Skip to content

 And the bottleneck isn't reading or thinking.
 It's bookkeeping.
 Updating ten pages when one new source arrives.
 Noticing that an article from today contradicts something you wrote three weeks ago.
 Humans abandon wikis because maintenance grows faster than value.
 LLMs don't get bored.

-I ran the local version for months.
+I ran the Obsidian-based version from Karpathy's gist for months.
 Obsidian vault, Claude Code in a terminal, a CLAUDE.md schema, a log file, the whole thing.
 It works.
 It also has three problems that compound:

 One machine, one wiki.
 You're at your in-laws, you remember a thing, you want to add it.
 Tough.